Eslam2211/Exercise-Automatic-irrigation-system/README.md

 run project : `mvn spring-boot:run`

+## in database
+insert data into two table plots and crops only the table irrigation  the data insert into automatic,But I did not create the function to add the data
 ##  After running
  we see the sensor request and the change of the Slots state in Treminal